microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 - Potentiometer - Provided at run-time as a percentage between 0% and 100% and used for imposing a Voltage Bus duty cycle to the motor in open loop synchronization, 0% meaning the minimum duty cycle and 100% meaning the maximum duty cycle.
 The potentiometer is used to impose a reference speed for the motor in closed loop control
 - Current - Provided at run-time and used for displaying the mean power consumption of the motor

-Voltage Bus, Temperature, Potentiometer and Current are converted using the Single-Ended Conversion mode of the ADC with over sampling burst accumulation (due to a feature of the ADC present on AVR EB, a 17-bit resolution can be achieved).
+Voltage Bus, Temperature, Potentiometer and Current are converted using the Single-Ended and Differential Conversion mode of the ADC with over sampling burst accumulation (due to a feature of the ADC present on AVR EB, a 17-bit resolution can be achieved).
 Data provided by analog layer represents averaged and low pass filtered information.
 So, it is not time-accurate information, but the values obtained are smoother.

 ### Fault Layer

- The Fault Layer provides Peak OCP, Avg OCP, OVP, UVP, OTEMP and stall detection.
+ The Fault Layer provides Peak OCP, Avg OCP, OVP, UVP, OTEMP, stall detection and hall error.
 The peripherals used for the Fault Layer are the ADC, AC, Event System (EVSYS) and WEX.
 The Fault Layer is responsible for protecting the hardware setup from irreversible damage.

 <h4> The Fault Layer is divided in two categories: </h4>